 (I) Applications will receive four (4) points for a letter from the appropriate local official providing documentation of measurable improvements within the revitalization area based on the target efforts outlined in the plan.
 The letter must also discuss how the improvements will lead to an appropriate area for the placement of housing; and

-(II) Applications may receive (2) points in addition to those under subclause (I) of this clause if the Development is explicitly identified in a resolution by the city or county as contributing more than any other to the concerted revitalization efforts of the city or county (as applicable).
-A city or county may only identify one single Development during each Application Round for the additional points under this subclause.
-The resolution from the Governing Body of the city or county that approved the plan is required to be submitted in the Application.
-If multiple Applications submit resolutions under this subclause from the same Governing Body, none of the Applications shall be eligible for the additional points; and
+(II) Applications may receive (2) points in addition to those under subclause (I) of this clause if the Development is explicitly identified in a resolution by the municipality or county as contributing more than any other to the concerted revitalization efforts of the municipality or county (as applicable).
+A municipality or county may only identify one single Development during each Application Round for the additional points under this subclause, unless the concerted revitalization plan includes more than one distinct area within the city or county, in which case a resolution may be provided for each Development in its respective area.
+The resolution from the Governing Body of the municipality or county that approved the plan is required to be submitted in the Application.
+If multiple Applications submit resolutions under this subclause from the same Governing Body, none of the Applications shall be eligible for the additional points, unless the resolutions address the respective and distinct areas described in the plan; and

 (III) Applications will receive (1) point in addition to those under subclause (I) and (II) if the development is in a location that would score at least 4 points under Opportunity Index, §11.9(c)(4)(B), except for the criteria found in §11.9(c)(4)(A) and subparagraphs §11.9(c)(4)(A)(i) and §11.9(c)(4)(A)(ii).